 To achieve targets for net zero emissions we need to know how land management interventions can reduce greenhouse gas emissions and increase carbon storage.
-At the same time, we need to understand the impacts of these intervention on the environment, and food and energy security.
+At the same time, we need to understand the impacts of these interventions on the environment, and food and energy security.

 Nationwide network of flux towers